Why Nevis (and Where Is It)?

 Nevis is part of the Federation of St. Kitts and Nevis and located about 50 miles from Antigua and 250 miles from Puerto Rico.
 A 2-mile channel of water separates St. Kitt and Nevis.
 Four Seasons Nevis rests on Pinney’s Beach, the largest on the island.

 You won’t find stoplights or buildings taller than a coconut tree on Nevis.
 You will see mostly unspoiled terrain mixed in with abandoned sugar mills and plantation homes.
 You’ll come across more goats, donkeys, and monkeys than humans.
-You’ll love the uber-friendly residents and the surprisingly-long list of activities.
+You’ll love the friendly residents and the surprisingly-long list of activities.

 You’ll soon appreciate why it’s called the “tiny forgotten island in the Caribbean” in Hamilton, who happens to be the island’s most famous former resident.
 Modern-day devotees would probably like to keep it their little secret though.